PyroFiire/projet5-OPC/README.md

 - Define the connection to the database and the constants.

-- Import the .sql in your database. *WARNING* If you have a database named "projet5-opc", it will be overwritten
+- Import the projet5-opc.sql in your database. *WARNING* If you have a database named "projet5-opc", it will be overwritten

 - You can start the project